stormchaserroleplaying/stormchaserRPG/Spells/5/Transmutation/index.md

 When cast using 8 mana the following apply:
 The spell functions as above with the following exceptions:

 You transform into a huge-sized elemental.
+The damage for your natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) increases by 1dM, +4dM total.

 *Air Elemental.* As above except that you gain a +4 bonus to your Strength score, +6 bonus to your Dexterity score and a +4 natural DR bonus.
 You gain a fly speed of 120 feet.<br>
 *Earth Elemental.* As above except that you gain a +8 bonus to your Strength score, a -2 penalty to your Dexterity score, a +4 bonus to your Constitution score and a +6 natural DR bonus.<br>